-Prince Albert have a recycling facility.
-The communities of Klaarstroom and Leeu Gamka requested the same initiative in their towns.
-The Waste Characterization studies for Prince indicate that the 2019 diversion target of 20% can be achieved with the diversion from landfill of:
+The town of Prince Albert recycling facility is currently non-operational, due to internal capacity constraints.
+The communities of Klaarstroom and Leeu Gamka requested the initiative in their towns.
+The Waste Characterization studies for Prince indicate that the 2020 diversion target of 20% can be achieved with the diversion from landfill of: